© Copyright by Neurobit Systems 2010-2018

 State indicators shown on this tab can have up to four states:

 Link - state of wireless link between measurement device and computer.

 It is red, if the link is lost.
-This condition usually appears when the device goes out of wireless communication range (typically 10 meters for Neurobit Optima).
+This condition usually appears when the Bluetooth device goes out of wireless communication range.
 If the device will be quickly brought closer to a computer, link will be restored and recording will continue.
 (If lack of communication is longer than about 60 seconds, recording will be ended.)